XML Styling with XSLT

 How do I use it?

-You need to have a XSLT stylesheet along with your .xml
+You need to have a XSLT stylesheet along with your .xml file.
+Download one of the ones above or

 created your own with the help of the resources linked below.